What's the matter with $\Sigma m_{\nu}$?: Brief Discussion of Potential Solutions

 We presented one extension, the DDM model, aimed at solving these problems, which we used as a case study.
 In this extension a fraction of the CDM is unstable and decays to dark radiation.
-At the background level, the DDM has nearly exactly the opposite impact as $\mnu$.
+At the background level, increasing DDM has nearly exactly the opposite impact as increasing $\mnu$.
 As a result, we found that with this model one could eliminate the matter-density deficit relative to minimal NO expectations.
 In this model, for any value of $\mnu$, the expansion rate is lower during the matter-dominated era than is the case for the corresponding \lcdm\ + $\mnu$ model.
-This reduced expansion rate (which on its own would boost clustering) is done by converting clustering matter to radiation, so the lensing power is actually reduced, somewhat exacerbating the excess CMB lensing discrepancy rather than reducing it.
+This reduced expansion rate (which on its own would boost clustering) occurs due to conversion of clustering matter to radiation, so the lensing power is actually reduced, somewhat exacerbating the excess CMB lensing discrepancy rather than reducing it.